Quantum Correlations in the Minimal Scenario: Proofs

 The inclusion $\Qset a\subset\Qset e$ is an important step, because the definition of $\Qset a$ admits infinite Hilbert space dimension, while $\Qset e$ only allows finite dimension.
 This reduction step works for more parties, settings, and outcomes, as well, which is the whole point of the semidefinite hierarchies \cite{doherty2008, navascues2008}.
 But outside the minimal scenario the inclusion is strict.

 We saw the inclusion $\Qset a\subset\Qset e$ at the beginning of \reff{sec:specshadow}.
 From the quantum model we naturally get a positive definite matrix with some unknown complex entries, and diagonal not equal to $1$.
 These assumptions are part of the description of $\Qset e$, however.
 In order to prove $\Qset a\subset\Qset e$, we thus have to make sure that the additional assumptions do not make $\Qset e$ smaller.
-This is the content of \reff{prop:Cpos}.

-\begin{proof}[of \reff{prop:Cpos}] Consider a matrix $C\geq0$ of the form \eqref{bigC} with diagonal entries $d_i\leq1$.
-We also fix the matrix $C'=\re C$, the entrywise real part of $C$.
-Then since the complex conjugate of a positive semidefinite matrix is a again semidefinite, $C'\geq0$.
-Add to this the matrix with diagonal entries $1-d_i$ to get $C''$.
+This is the content of \reff{prop:Cpos}. \begin{proof}[of \reff{prop:Cpos}] Consider a matrix $C\geq0$ of the form \eqref{bigC} with diagonal entries $d_i\leq1$, and let $C'=\re(C)=(C+\overline{C})/2$ be its entrywise real part.
+Then $C'\geq0$ since the complex conjugate preserves positive semidefiniteness.
+Add to $C'$ the matrix with diagonal entries $1-d_i$ to get $C''$.
 Then $C''\geq C'\geq0$ is a matrix with the same off-diagonal $c_{ij}$, but in the standard form with $u,v$ real and $d_i=1$. \end{proof}